 Send email, open fridge.
 Send email, open pantry.
 Send email, open snack drawer.

 Sound familiar?
 Working from home when you're used to office culture can shake up your regular routine and mess with your best eating intentions.
 Whether you’re sick, holed up with kids, or clocking in remotely for another reason, it’s hard to avoid eating out of boredom or procrastination.
-To help combat these impulses and stay on track at home, try these tips from registered dietitian t, MS, head of nutrition and wellness at WW:
+To help combat these impulses and stay on track at home, try these tips from Jackie London, registered dietitian and head of nutrition and wellness at WeightWatchers:

 1. Set a snacking plan